-Being a Forex trader is the most challenging thing that has ever happened to me.
-With a lot of eager to make money, as a newbie trader, I never wanted to miss out on any chance.
+Life of a Newbie Trader in Forex is super Interesting.
+With a lot of eager to make money, you never want to miss out on any chance.

 When you read about Forex trading, everything is simple.
 You may even start to think that your friends may not recognize you after taking 2-3 trades.

-All the books you read will tell you how it’s possible to make more than $1000 dollars on a single trade.
+Most of the books you will read in this life of newbie trader in forex will tell you how it’s possible to make more than $1000 dollars on a single trade.
 Tell me if you won’t dare.

 However, when you meet any of the successful traders, the life of a trader is completely different.